wolfoxonly/scn/scn.si4project/Backup/build-unix(3084).md

 Notes
 -----
-The release is built with GCC and then "strip Starchaind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip StarChaind" to strip the debug symbols, which reduces the executable size by about 90%.